vistadataproject/nodeVISTA/setup/README.md

         ```

-* From the command-line run the following:
+* Then from the command-line run the following:

     ```text
     $ vagrant up